tkhq/qos/docs/key_forward.md

         }
         ```

-3) The Original Node gets a `ExportKeyRequest` from the the Client.
+3) The Original Node gets a `ExportKeyRequest` from the Client.

     ```rust
     struct ExportKeyRequest {